Without human intermediation, it will become a clear disconnect from reality

 The government’s strategy paper, as the introductory note says, is an attempt to “strengthen the capacity of the urban ecosystem to solve complex programmes at speed and scale by unlocking the power of urban data, build capacity among all actors of the quadruple helix, driving discoverability and collaboration between urban stakeholders and enabling responsive and data-driven governance.”

 The technology and data architecture of the NUIS have been critiqued clearly by urban technology researcher Srinivas Kodali.
-Kodali asserts that the NUIS, as it stands now, makes the process vulnerable to corporatisation of data, and urban governance processes.
-He suggests that the design of components (smart procure, data exchange, urban connect etc) can serve to reduce accountability and increase opaqueness of institutions while compromising individual privacy.
+Kodali asserts that the NUIS, as it stands now, makes the process vulnerable to the corporatisation of data, and urban governance processes.
+He suggests that the design of components (smart procure, data exchange, urban connect etc) can serve to reduce accountability and increase the opaqueness of institutions while compromising individual privacy.